Bates debates Yale in 'ultimate showdown'

 In their most recent competition, held at New York University, Bates debaters distinguished themselves in a field of 208 debaters from 104 schools.
 Bajpai and Creighton placed ninth, while Mike Metzger ’06 of Wellesley, Mass., and Jarboe placed 13th.
 Jarboe placed 15th and Bajpai 17th in the speaker category.

-Tags: debate, Edmund Muskie Classic Debate Tournament, Yale.
+Tags: Brooks Quimby Debate Council debate Edmund Muskie Classic Debate Tournament Yale